Rigidity of proper colorings of $\mathbb{Z}^d$

 For an atlas $X$, we define

 We say that an atlas $X$ is \emph{non-trivial} if $X_*$ is non-empty and that it is \emph{finite} if $X_*$ is finite.
 For a set $V \subset \Z^d$, we also say that an atlas $X$ is \emph{seen from $V$} if every finite connected component of $X_*^{+5}$ disconnects some vertex $v \in V$ from infinity.

 Let $f$ be a proper coloring of $\Z^d$.
-An atlas $X$ is a \emph{breakup} (with respect to the fixed domain $\Lambda$ and the fixed boundary pattern $P_0$) if it satisfies that
+An atlas $X$ is called a \emph{breakup of $f$} (with respect to the fixed domain $\Lambda$ and the fixed boundary pattern $P_0$) if it satisfies that

-and the following condition holds for every dominant pattern $P$ and every vertex $v$:
+and that for every dominant pattern $P$ and every vertex $v$:

-It is instructive to observe that $(Z_P(f))_P$ is a breakup of $f$ whenever $\Lambda^c \cup \intB \Lambda$ is in the $P_0$-pattern.
+It is instructive to note that $(Z_P(f))_P$ is a breakup of $f$ whenever $\Lambda^c \cup \intB \Lambda$ is in the $P_0$-pattern.
 The above property~\eqref{eq:breakup-1} is formulated via the values of $f$ on the neighbors of a vertex $v$.
 It is convenient to note its implication on the value of $f$ at $v$ itself.
-Suppose that $X$ is a breakup and let $P$ be a dominant pattern.
+Suppose that $X$ is a breakup of $f$ and let $P$ be a dominant pattern.
 Then, by~\eqref{eq:P-even-odd-in-P-phase}, \eqref{eq:def-atlas} and~\eqref{eq:breakup-1},

 Thus, $P$-even vertices in $X_*^{+5} \cap X_P$ are always in the $P$-pattern, while in regions of $X_*^{+5} \cap X_P$ which do not overlap with any other $X_{P'}$, all vertices are in the $P$-pattern.
 This property of $(X_P)_P$ is analogous to that of $(Z_P(f))_P$, except that here we do not have information on vertices of $X_P$ that are not near $X_*$.
 Observe also that, by~\eqref{eq:breakup-1} and~\eqref{eq:breakup-prop-even},